Feature Spotlight: Retention Policies in MailStore

-Next week, on 25 May, the GDPR will take effect in the E.U.
+On 25 May, the GDPR took effect in the E.U.
 In light of this new legislation, customers will find one feature of Version 11 of our software rather interesting: retention policies that can be individually defined.
 Users of MailStore Server and the MailStore SPE are now able to configure retention policies in compliance with the provisions of the GDPR, in particular with Article 17 of the GDPR, which is also called the right to erasure (‘right to be forgotten’) regarding personal data.
 In this manner, administrators can define individual retention policies, enabling them to maintain complete control of the periods for which various types of email are archived.
 They can define whether emails are automatically deleted from the archive, and when, thereby complying with the different retention periods that are mandated by legislation.
 In this context, it is important that the archiving date is used as the guiding factor in the event of automatic deletion, simply because it is easy to manipulate the send or receipt date of an email.
 Any global retention policy from legacy versions that existed before this upgrade will be automatically adopted.

 Defining retention policies

 The procedure for administrators to define new retention policies is rather straightforward in MailStore.
 They can select ‘Compliance’ –> ‘Compliance General’ in the menu.
 Then under ‘Retention Polices’ they can define which email is stored in the archive and for how long, protecting it from being deleted without permission.

 Administrators should also consider that it may not be sufficient to comply with regulations in specific cases/countries to set one single global retention policy for all email.
 For example, in Germany, these regulations affect job applications, which usually must be permanently deleted after a retention period of around 90 days.
 MailStore 11 now offers more flexibility for the email archive in terms of retention periods.